Chaper 24

 Amblewick Jubilee Account which was opened early this morning.
 The account,

-deposit account, was opened with an amount in the sum of Thirty Thousand
+a deposit account, was opened with an amount in the sum of Thirty Thousand

 Pounds.
 These funds had, initially, been deposited by the trustees of the